$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Zero-shot performance analysis of CLIP to common image corruptions

 While CLIP generalizes well to new concepts across vision-language modalities \cite{chen2021pre, han2021pre}, its performance under image corruptions is less explored.
 This section evaluates CLIP’s zero-shot capabilities in real-world scenarios with domain shifts caused by common corruptions, focusing on two primary areas: \textit{zero-shot performance and the need for adaptation to address domain shifts effectively.}

-\textbf{Vision Backbones.} We evaluate the robustness with a ResNet-101 (RN101) vision backbone \cite{he2016deep} and three Vision Transformer backbones (ViT-B/16, ViT-B/32, ViT-L/14) \cite{dosovitskiy2020image}.
-The models are tested on their zero-shot classification performance i.e., accuracy.
+\textbf{Vision Backbones.} We evaluate the robustness with a ResNet-101 (RN101) vision backbone \cite{he2016deep} and three ViT backbones (ViT-B/16, ViT-B/32, and ViT-L/14) \cite{dosovitskiy2020image}.
+The models are tested on their zero-shot classification performance.

-\textbf{Datasets.} For all the experiments in this paper, we utilize the CIFAR-10C, CIFAR-100C, and ImageNet-C \cite{hendrycks2019benchmarking} datasets, which are standard benchmark datasets to evaluate the robustness of classification models.
+\textbf{Datasets.} For all the experiments in this paper, we utilize the CIFAR-10C, CIFAR-100C, and ImageNet-C \cite{hendrycks2019benchmarking} datasets, which are standard benchmark datasets to evaluate the robustness of vision models \cite{hendrycks2019benchmarking}.
 Each dataset contains 15 distinct corruption types as tasks (e.g., Gaussian noise, Shot noise, \ldots).
 Each corruption is applied at 5 different severity levels to the test sets of CIFAR10, CIFAR100 \cite{krizhevsky2009learning}, and ImageNet \cite{deng2009imagenet}, acting as source test sets, and allowing us to systematically evaluate the model's performance under increasing degrees of image degradation.

-\textbf{TTA Problem Setup.} Each corruption type of a certain severity level, posed as a task $\mathcal{T}_i$ with $\mathcal{B}$ test batches, is sequentially presented to CLIP's vision encoder for model predictions, with each test batch being revealed one at a time.
+\textbf{Online TTA Problem Setup.} Each corruption type of a certain severity level, posed as a task $\mathcal{T}_i$ with $\mathcal{B}$ test batches, is sequentially presented to CLIP's vision encoder for model predictions, with each test batch being revealed one at a time for a \textit{single} forward pass.
 Let a batch of images from task $\mathcal{T}_i$, at time step \textit{t}, be denoted as $x_i^t$.
-For the prompt template, unless explicitly mentioned, we always use the generic ``{\fontfamily{qcr}\selectfont a photo of a <CLS>.}" to generate \textit{C} text representations ($\mathcal{Z}$ = \{\textit{z}$_c$\}$_{c=1}^C$), where \textit{C} is the total number of classes.
+For the prompt template, unless explicitly mentioned, we always use the generic ``{\fontfamily{cmss}\selectfont a photo of a $<$CLS$>$.}" to generate \textit{C} text representations ($\mathcal{Z}$ = \{\textit{z}$_c$\}$_{c=1}^C$), where \textit{C} is the total number of classes.
 Let $f_{vis}$ and $f_{txt}$ denote CLIP's vision and text encoder, respectively.
 The visual feature of the $k^{th}$ image in batch $x_i^t$ is $v_{k,i}^t$ = $f_{vis}(x_{k,i}^t)$.
 The likelihood of it belonging to class \textit{c} is,